po1sigala/live/01-Class-Content/19-PWA/01-Activities/28-Stu_Mini-Project/README.md

 # Unit 19 Mini-Project: Deploy Contact Directory App on Heroku with Scripts

 In this mini-project, you are given a simple application that needs to be updated to use Webpack, service-workers, IndexedDB, and we need it to have PWA functionality in order to work properly.
-Once we have updated our application with these new features, we can work on Deploying our application to Heroku.
+Once we have updated our application with these new features, we can work on deploying our application to Heroku.
 Heroku isn't new to us, but we will need to work on a handful of special scripts so Heroku knows to deploy our bundled application.

 ## User Stories